 The Ocean Resilience Innovation Challenge (ORIC) is a crucial component of ORRAA’s platform to build a pipeline of investable solutions.
 Launched in 2020, ORIC has run two challenge rounds to date, supporting solutions that deliver genuine impact in local communities, while also mitigating ocean and climate risk.

-To continue building resilience in the regions that need it most, ORRAA is launching ORIC23 in partnership with the Swiss Re Foundation and the United States Department of State.
+To continue building resilience in the regions that need it most, ORRAA is launching ORIC23 in partnership with the Swiss Re Foundation, the United States Department of State and the UK.
 ORIC is administered by the ORRAA Secretariat and the Global Resilience Partnership.

 The Challenge calls for community-led novel and scalable finance and insurance solutions that build coastal resilience and reduce ocean risk for the people who depend on the ocean for their livelihoods.